xuefeng7/HiTaxi/README.md

 #<img src="https://github.com/xuefeng7/HiTaxi/blob/master/figure/hitaxi.png" width="240"><img src="https://github.com/xuefeng7/HiTaxi/blob/master/figure/name.png" width="100">
 ## High Taxi Demanding Prediction in NYC by Time, Region, Facility, Event and Weather.
-##### A University of Rochester VISTA Lab project dedicated to ubran computing research
+##### A University of Rochester VISTA Lab project dedicated to urban computing research

 ### Intro
 Heavy traffic, untampered energy waste, deteriorating public safety, illegal drug dealings, and etc., all of those issues are ineluctable for a growing city.
 With more and more concerns towards those issues, people are determined to seek solutions that are able to not only ease them but also eradicate them.
 This determination finally leads people to urban computing --- a solution empowered by massive computing capabilities.
 This new way is not limited to solely solve those common issues a developing city may encounter, it aims to plan the city to be more intelligent in various aspects.
 Many researches are conducted with the goal of making cities smarter, some of them endeavor to improve the city traffic by proposing a large-scale taxi/bike ridesharing service, some of them endeavor to monitor and predict the air/water quality of certain city regions, and some of them are interested in energy consumption control via supervising urbane refueling behaviors.
 Those researches show numerous promising potentialities of urban computing.